rvarun11/lox/README.md

 Lox is a dynamically typed, high level interpreted language with syntax similar to JavaScript.

-All credits goes to Robert Nystrom for writing the amazing book [Crafting Interpreters](http://www.craftinginterpreters.com/).
+Credits to Robert Nystrom for writing the amazing book [Crafting Interpreters](http://www.craftinginterpreters.com/).

 [Examples in Lox](https://replit.com/@rvarun11/lox?v=1)